 For sure, the example presented above is fabricated.
 But the mistakes of this type are made regularly by media people.

 You will be surprised to know it!

 Presswork becomes more and more concerned with cyberspace and therefore the importance of data security increases.
 In times gone by we could make our notes protected by putting them into a drawer and conducting negotiations in person to prevent eavesdropping.

 Unfortunately, there has been a change in the air.

-Today journalists face a great diversity of online threats and each of them requires serious measures to be undertaken.
+Today journalists face a great diversity of online threats, and it is necessary to take some important steps.
 The best thing one can do is to work out a detailed “Security plan” and follow it.

-To understand what to do with the obtained information and make it secure it is necessary to answer a set of simple question:
+To understand what to do with the obtained information and make it secure it is necessary to answer a set of simple questions:

 ➢ What should I do to be protected on the Internet and what information do I need?

 ➢ Who may be interested in my personality?

 ➢ Who has both mind and opportunity to mess about with me?